Yuricst/scocp/README.md

 In addition, we provide problem classes that can be readily used for typical OCPs in astrodynamics:

-- Fixed-time continuous rendezvous's: `FixedTimeContinuousRendezvous`, `FixedTimeContinuousRendezvousLogMass`
+- Fixed final time continuous rendezvous's: `FixedTimeContinuousRendezvous`, `FixedTimeContinuousRendezvousLogMass`
-- Fixed-time impulsive rendezvous's: `FixedTimeImpulsiveRendezvous`
+- Fixed final time impulsive rendezvous's: `FixedTimeImpulsiveRendezvous`
+- Free final time continuous rendezvous's: `FreeTimeContinuousRendezvous`

 ### References